-Australian Open: Williams sisters to compete in grand slam final
+Australian Open: All-Williams final as Serena faces sister Venus | CNN

 “I never lost hope for us being able to play each other in a (grand slam) final although it was hard because we’re usually on the same side of the draw.”

-They progressed in contrasting fashions, with Venus edging free-swinging, fellow California native CoCo Vandeweghe 6-7 (3-7) 6-2 6-3 before Serena crushed Croatia's Mirjana Lucic-Baroni 6-2 6-1 in 50 minutes.
+They progressed in contrasting fashions, with Venus edging free-swinging, fellow California native CoCo Vandeweghe 6-7 (3-7) 6-2 6-3 before Serena crushed Croatian veteran Mirjana Lucic-Baroni 6-2 6-1 in 50 minutes.

+“After everything that Venus has been through with her illness, I just can’t help but feel like it’s a win-win situation for me,” Serena said, referring to Sjogren’s Syndrome.

+“I was there for the whole time.
+We lived together.
+I know what she went through.

+“It’s the one time that I really genuinely feel like no matter what happens, I can’t lose, she can’t lose.
+It’s going to be a great situation.”

-It's a blockbuster start to the grand slam calendar, 12 months after the subject of match fixing overshadowed much of what happened on court at Melbourne Park.
+The all-Williams final, plus Roger Federer’s resurgence, ensured a blockbuster start to the grand slam calendar, 12 months after the subject of match fixing overshadowed much of what happened on court at Melbourne Park.
+Federer, who sat out the last five months of last season, beat fellow Swiss Stan Wawrinka in five sets later Thursday to reach the men’s final.

 Quality precedes age

-With a combined age of 71 -- Venus is 36 and Serena 35 -- Saturday's showpiece will also be the oldest women's grand slam final in the Open Era.
+With a combined age of 71 – Venus is 36 and Serena 35 – Saturday’s women’s showpiece will also be the oldest women’s grand slam final in the Open Era.

 But the sisters are showing that quality precedes age.